Dyson Omni-Glide

 This model excels on hard floors but is purpose built for that role, performing poorly on carpet and offering limited versatility in mixed-floor homes.

-Tests show the Omni-Glide struggles on carpet, especially with fine debris, though it can manage large pieces like cereal; overall it is still not recommended for carpeted areas.
+Tests show the Omni-Glide struggles on medium carpet, especially with fine debris, and the brushes can quickly stall, so even if it can grab some large pieces like cereal it is effectively not recommended for carpeted areas.

 • Clogging & debris prevention 1 review 1.0